Rocky Mountain locust: Extinction

-In the 1880s, farmers had recovered sufficiently from their locust woes to be able to send carloads of corn to flood victims in Ohio.
+In the 1880s, farmers had recovered sufficiently from their locust woes to send carloads of corn to flood victims in Ohio.
 They also switched to such resilient crops as winter wheat, which matured in the early summer, before locusts were able to migrate.
 Changes in crop choices such as alfalfa have been suggested as a cause.
 Feeding alfalfa was found to reduce the growth of immature stages of various grasshoppers in studies.

 James Fletcher collected a male and female spretus in July 1901 and Norman Criddle did the same in July 1902, both in Manitoba.
 Morgan Hebard collected three specimens in August 1904, in Colorado, commenting on the difficulty of finding spretus examples in the Rockies.

 Melanoplus spretus was formally declared extinct by the IUCN in 2014.
 The justification did not mention the 2004 DNA investigation.
 It has been suggested that the now critically endangered Eskimo curlew fed on the locust during its spring migration and that its extinction may have added to the pressures on already declining curlew populations including hunting and the conversion of its grassland habitat to agriculture.

 Theories for extinction

-It has been hypothesized that the removal of prairie grasses which were maintained by native herbivores such as buffalo were important for maintaining the main breeding habitat of the locust.
-The plowing and irrigation by settlers as well as trampling by cattle and other farm animals near streams and rivers in the Rocky Mountains destroyed their eggs in the areas they permanently lived, which ultimately caused their demise.
+It has been hypothesized that the removal of prairie grasses which were maintained by native herbivores such as bison were important for maintaining the main breeding habitat of the locust.
+The plowing and irrigation by settlers as well as trampling by cattle and other farm animals near streams and rivers in the Rocky Mountains destroyed their eggs in the areas where they permanently lived, which ultimately caused their demise.
 For example, reports from this era suggest that farmers killed over 150 egg cases per square inch while plowing, harrowing or flooding.

 It appeared that this species lived and reproduced in the prairie only temporarily during swarming years, with each generation being smaller than the previous one and swarming ever farther from the Rocky Mountains, while the permanent breeding grounds of this species seemed to be restricted to an area somewhere between 3 and 3000 mi2 of sandy soils near streams and rivers in the Rockies, which coincided with arable and pastoral lands exploited by settlers.